What Is Home Health Coding? ICD-10, PDGM & Certification Explained

-Home Health coding in the PDGM world is much more specific than what we’ve ever seen in the industry.
+Home Health coding is the process of translating patient diagnoses and clinical documentation into standardized ICD-10 codes used for billing, reimbursement, and care planning in home health services.
+In the PDGM world, this process has become more specific than what we’ve ever seen in the industry.
 The coder must have specific documentation from the physicians and clinicians to ensure proper primary diagnosis coding and that all secondary diagnoses are coded to the highest specificity.
 It’s also important to have all of the comorbidities the patient may have so that those may be coded.
 This could potentially result in a comorbidity adjustment (which could increase reimbursement).

 A home health coder reviews the entire patient chart including medical records, clinician and physician documentation, visit notes and the OASIS in order to code to the highest specificity.
 Coding in the PDGM world requires much more specific physician documentation than ever before to ensure that the primary diagnosis is not only correct, but will be acceptable under PDGM.
 Find out more on who owns the documentation and how home health coders look at a “paper patient” to accurately review a chart.